 Hanna Tzuker Seltzer

-Assistant Professor of Instruction in Jewish Studies and MENA
+Associate Professor of Instruction (Hebrew), Jewish Studies and MENA Languages

 - Crowe Hall, 5-159